ZanderZhan/ML-Project/README.md

 ## AI-Assistance log

+1. how does “DistilBERT/BERT” works?
+2. what are the imbalance methods
+3. how to choose stratified by label
-1. What other NLP models are there besides BERT?
+4. What other NLP models are there besides BERT?
-2. Tell me more about ELECTRA
+5. Tell me more about ELECTRA